Bombe-19/PlateSense/README.md

 # PlateSense

+> This section describes the model training process and the procedures involved in utilizing the trained model.

 This project is an application of machine learning to the task of identifying and recognizing which food items are present on a plate.
 We put together a system that looks at food images and which in turn is able to very accurately identify, classify and label each item.
 ## Objective
 - The main goal of this project is to: